Early IVA exit loans from Perinta offered in 2016 to Creditfix customers

 There is some flexibility to reduce the monthly payment by extending the term of the loan, but because of the high interest rate, the term can get much longer and you will repay a lot more in interest.

 The email being sent illustrates this without figures.
-It isn’t clear what the upwards curving line on the two diagrams is – I think it’s how good your credit score is.
+I think the upwards curving line is supposed to be how good your credit score is.

 Will it improve your credit record?